pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 6. user presses enter
 7. firebase authentication responds
 ### Alternative Flow
-6. a) User entered in wrong username
+6a) User entered in wrong username
    - a1) User is notified to reenter
    - a2) User is given option to pick new username
    - a3) back to step 6.

-6. b) user entered in wrong password
+6b) user entered in wrong password
    - b1) user is notified to reenter password
    - b2) user is given option to reset password
    - b3) back to step 6.

-6. c) user does not have internet connection
+6c) user does not have internet connection
    - c1) user given notice to connect to internet

-7. a) firebase doesnt respond in time
+7a) firebase doesnt respond in time

 ---